eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 ## Preliminaries

 A social choice function is a function that takes in a profile of votes (a list of voters' rankings of candidates) and outputs a single winner.
+However, we can think of this as a voting system, where voters input their ballots and the voting system spits out a winner.
 We will be working with ranked voting systems, where voters must strictly rank candidates without ties.

-We will start with two very limited assumptions about our social choice function, including the key strategyproofness property, and show that strategyproofness is so strict that it forces the existence of a dictator.
+We will start with two very limited assumptions about our voting system, including the key strategyproofness property, and show that strategyproofness is so strict that it forces the existence of a dictator.

-First, we assume the social choice function respects "citizen sovereignty".
+First, we assume the voting system respects "citizen sovereignty".

-> **Definition:** We say a social choice function respects **citizen sovereignty** if any candidate can win under some profile.
+> **Definition:** We say a voting system respects **citizen sovereignty** if any candidate can win under some profile.
 For example, if every voter ranks that candidate first.

 This may seem like an absurdly weak assumption that any voting system would satisfy, but there are (admittedly very absurd) examples.
 Take a voting system that chooses the winner based on alphabetical order of candidates.
 Then, no matter how voters vote, the same candidate will always win.
 This is a voting system that does not respect citizen sovereignty.
 This property can be interpreted as "reachability" of candidates: any candidate can be the winner if voters rank them the right way.
 It is one measure of "responsiveness" for a voting system.